 When it comes to simple everyday meals, I find it hard to succumb myself to the traditional Indian daily routine of Dal–Sabzi, translated, simply meaning a lentil and vegetable preparation.
-A simple Indian lunch would mainly consist of a lentil and a side of some vegetable, cooked in different variations everyday.
-These are then relished with warm rotis, rice, a dollop of pickle, and some fresh yogurt demanding palate.
+My idea of a simple Indian lunch would mainly consist of a quick Chicken Curry and a side of rice and a salad.

 As I see it, curries are not something one should be afraid of.
 Neither are they something to look at with such cynicism or vengeance.
-A curry is a curry, and like any other can be easily tamed to suit ones tastes and preferences.
+A simple chicken curry can be easily tamed to suit one’s tastes and preferences.
 I like mine to be quick and robust with flavour, and I don’t stop till I find my way with it.